AndreiKingsley/datasets/README.md

 # datasets
-Datasets for usage in DataFrame / Kandy
+Datasets for usage in DataFrame / Kandy.